dart-lang/site-www/src/_guides/language/effective-dart/design.md

 Note that it's OK to omit the type when Dart *successfully* infers `dynamic`.

+An exception to this is skipping the type annotation on an unused symbol (`_`), such as on an argument in a lambda callback.

 {:.good}
 <?code-excerpt "design_good.dart (infer-dynamic)"?>
 {% prettify dart tag=pre+code %}